-In accordance with the Higher Education Opportunity Act (HEOA Public Law 110-315), Kaua'i CC is required to keep the campus community informed of crimes and emergencies that pose a health or safety threat to the campus through Timely Warnings and Emergency Notifications.
+In accordance with the Higher Education Opportunity Act (HEOA Public Law 110-315), Kaua'i CC is required to keep the campus community informed of crimes and emergencies that pose an on-going or immediate threat to health or safety of the campus community through Timely Warnings and Emergency Notifications.

-Timely Warnings: These warnings are issued when the campus determines that a Clery related crime presents a serious and/or continuing threat to students and employees, such as a murder, sex offense, or robbery.
+Timely Warnings: These warnings are issued when the campus determines that a Clery related crime presents a serious and/or continuing threat to students and employees, such as a murder, sex offense or robbery.

 Emergency Notifications: These notifications are issued when a significant emergency or dangerous situation presents an immediate threat to the health or safety of the campus.
-There could be times when this overlaps with a Timely Warning, such as a shooting; however, emergency notifications may also encompass crimes that are not reported under Clery (e.g. non-criminal incidents such as an imminent weather emergency or an outbreak of a communicable disease).
+There could be times when this overlaps with a Timely Warning, such as a shooting; however, emergency notifications may also encompass crimes that are not reported under Clery (e.g., non-criminal incidents such as an imminent weather emergency or an outbreak of a communicable disease).

-Kaua'i CC primarily issues both Timely Warnings and Emergency Notifications through the UH Alert System.
+Kaua'i CC issues both Timely Warnings and Emergency Notifications through the UH Alert System.
 This emergency communications system provides alerts through emails and mobile phone text messages.
 Other methods of communication may also be utilized, such as Kaua'i CC's website, social media, or direct communication by faculty and staff.

-Upon confirmation of a crime, significant emergency, or dangerous situation posing an immediate or ongoing threat to the health or safety of the campus, campus officials will, without delay, issue the Timely Warning or Emergency Notification, unless doing so, in the professional judgment of responsible authorities, will compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the threat.
+Upon confirmation of receiving credible information regarding a crime, significant emergency, or dangerous situation posing an immediate or ongoing threat to the health or safety of the campus, campus officials (members of the Campus Crisis Management Team) will, without delay, issue a Timely Warning or Emergency Notification, unless doing so, in the professional judgment of responsible authorities, will compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the threat.

-If you have a UH Username and Password, take 1-minute & sign up to receive UH ALERT Emergency Text & Email Notifications at www.hawaii.edu/alert.
+Members of the campus community who have a UH Username and Password, may sign up to receive UH ALERT Emergency Text & Email Notifications at www.hawaii.edu/alert.